 The university's reputation for academic excellence and its location in New York City's Greenwich Village make Eugene Lang College appealing to students from other countries.
-At present, about five percent of the students in the college are international.
+About five percent of the students in the college now are international.

-Students from other educational systems abroad may submit examination results for possible advanced standing credit.
-Some examples of national maturity examinations include the GCE A Level Examinations (United Kingdom), Baccalaureate (France), Maturita (Italy), or Maturité (Switzerland).
+Students from other educational systems abroad can submit examination results for possible advanced standing credit.
+Examples of national maturity examinations are the GCE A Level Examinations (United Kingdom), Baccalaureate (France), Maturita (Italy), and Maturité (Switzerland).
 To be considered for advanced standing, a student must submit official examination results (in English) and, where relevant, an official transcription obtained through a professional service such as Worldwide Education Services (WES).
 In general, advanced standing credit will be awarded only for qualifying scores on the more advanced/higher-level maturity examinations.
 Credit awards will vary depending on the specific examination and results achieved, but not more than 30 credits total can be awarded for all examinations submitted.

 International students who require an I-20 or DS-2019 form to obtain a visa will receive a link to the online International Student Application Packet in their acceptance letters.
 They can also obtain the link via the Accepted Student tab in MyNewSchool.
 The Accepted Student page includes information about applying for the I-20 or DS-2019, guidelines for providing financial documents, instructions and procedures for F-1 transfer students, and other important forms and information.
 For more information, go to International Student Services on the New School website.